University of Northern Iowa: History

 The University of Northern Iowa was founded as a result of two influential forces of the nineteenth century.
-First, Iowa wanted to care for orphans of its Civil War veterans, and secondly, Iowa needed a public teacher training institution.
-In 1876, when Iowa no longer needed an orphan home, legislators Edward G. Miller and H. C. Hemenway started the Iowa State Normal School.
+First, Iowa wanted to care for orphans of its Civil War veterans, and later, Iowa needed a public teacher training institution.
+The prelusive orphanage first opened as the Iowa Soliders' Orphans Home.
+The efforts to establish and orphanage were first promoted by Annie Turner Wittenmyer of Muscatine.
+She lobbied the Iowa General Assembly to establish homes in Cedar Falls and Davenport.
+In 1876, when Iowa no longer needed an orphan home, Black Hawk County legislators Edward G. Miller and H. C. Hemenway introduced legislation to transform the orphanage campus into the Iowa State Normal School.
+By thin margins, one vote in the Senate and two votes in the House, the bill passed and Governor Kirkwood signed into law the measure "for the special instruction and training for teachers of the common schools of the state."

 The school's first building opened in 1867 and was known as Central Hall.
 The building contained classrooms, common areas, and a living facility for most of the students.
 It was also a home to the college's first principal, James Cleland Gilchrist.
 The building was the heart and soul of the school, allowing students to study courses of two-year, three-year, and four-year degrees.
 In 1965, a fire destroyed Central Hall, and school faculty and Cedar Falls citizens donated over $5,000 to start building Gilchrist Hall.

 The school has been known under the following names: